ashley3schultz/teafolio/README.md

 * Member can sign up and login with secure password
 * Member can contribute teas
 * Member can make posts on any teas, then edit or delete those posts
-* Member and add and remove teas from their collection
+* Member can add and remove teas from their collection
 * Member can accumulate connections with other users based on their tea collection

 ### Admin features